-Mounting motor and Tinymovr¶
+Mounting Motor and Tinymovr¶

 For Tinymovr R3.3, adjust your termination resistor DIP switch (if needed) before putting together your actuator, to avoid needing to disassemble it for adjustment later on.
 See also Connecting Data.

 Electrical setup comprises three main parts: Motor connection, data connection and power connection.
 Below is a diagram with the electrical connection scheme.

-Connect the CAN bus header to one of the two DF-13 sockets on the board.
+Connect the CAN bus header to one of the two CAN sockets on the board.
 It is not important which one you choose.
-If this is a terminal node in the CAN network, flip the DIP switch labelled “CAN 120R” to on to enable the 120Ohm termination resistor.
-In small setups with a few nodes and short wires, it is enough to enable just a single termination resistor, either on one Tinymovr board or on the CAN adapter.
+If this is a terminal node in the CAN network, you may need to use a termination resistor, as follows: